 There are only four of these lovely, romantic bridges left in the world and three of them are in England (the fourth is in St. Petersburg, Russia).
 If you can wait for warmer weather, you can pop the question after April 14 on the Palladian Bridge at Wilton House, the Wiltshire home of the Earls of Pembroke since 1540.
-But if you want to make the most of Valentine's day, head for the beautiful Palladian Bridges at either Prior Park near Bath, pictured here, or Stowe Landscape Garden in Buckinghamshire.
-Both are owned by the National Trust and the gardens are opened to visitors year round.
+But if you want to make the most of Valentine's Day, head for the beautiful Palladian Bridges at either Prior Park near Bath or Stowe Landscape Garden in Buckinghamshire.
+Both are owned by the National Trust and the gardens are open to visitors year round.

-All sorts of things have been said about Shakespeare's marriage to older woman, Anne Hathaway, possibly in a shotgun wedding.
-Nevertheless, they were married for 34 years, she bore him three children - two of whom survived into adulthood, he returned to her in Stratford-upon-Avon when he retired from the theatre and when she died, seven years after Shakespeare, she was buried beside him.
+All sorts of things have been said about Shakespeare's marriage to older woman Anne Hathaway, possibly in a shotgun wedding.
+Nevertheless, they were married for 34 years and she bore him three children, two of whom survived into adulthood.
+He returned to her in Stratford-upon-Avon when he retired from the theatre.
+When she died, seven years after Shakespeare, she was buried beside him.

 Her thatched cottage just outside Stratford-upon-Avon, where she was born and raised, is undoubtedly one of the most romantic settings in England.
-The house itself is bound to be crowded with other visitors.
-But it is surrounded by a lovely cottage garden.
-The little benches overlooking the cottage are perfectly placed for a proposal of marriage.
+The house itself is bound to be crowded with other visitors, but it is surrounded by a lovely cottage garden.
+Little benches overlooking the cottage are perfectly placed for a proposal of marriage.